kishanpython/Demographic_Visualization/README.md

 >3.How many countries belong to Higher Income,Middle Income and Low Income Category?

-### Note : - All thos question's has been answered in project by using dashboard and story feature of Tableau Software.
+### Note : - All these question's has been answered in this project by using dashboard and story feature of Tableau Software.